-In the Audit Board and General Meeting Board whose composition is above described in this report, the proportion of persons of each sex respects the limiting principles imposed by the Article 5 of Law 62/2017 1st August, and the same occurred in the appointment of the Board of Directors for the fouryear period 2021/2024.
-The diversity and professional experience of the members of the Board of Directors and the Audit Board are a result of their respective curriculum vitae.
+In the Supervisory Board and General Meeting Board whose composition is above described in this report, the proportion of persons of each sex respects the limiting principles imposed by the Article 5 of Law 62/2017 1st August, and the same occurred in the appointment of the Board of Directors for the four- year period 2021/2024.

+The diversity and professional experience of the members of the Board of Directors and the Audit Board can be evaluated through their respective curriculum vitae.